poppinlp/file-changed/README.md

 ## Class

-This package export a class since version 1.0.0 which means you could have multiple instances ans save the information where you like.
+This package export a class since version 1.0.0 which means you could have multiple instances and save the information where you like.

 ### constructor([dbPath])